April 25, 2009

 Han Samethini Collection

-A trio of articles, probably clipped from a Surabaya daily, shows the progress of Han's career in the period 1938-1939.
+A trio of articles, most likely clipped from a Surabaya newspaper, shows the progress of Han's career in the period 1938-1939.
 The second article is fragmentary.
 Translated into English, they read:

 Han Samethini Collection